 - Gadao’s Cave – southeastern part.
 A cave named after a legendary chief Gadao, contains some 50 prehistoric petroglyphs and white cliff paintings.
 These petroglyphs represent human drawings, diverse undeciphered symbols, one drawing shows a fish.

 - Ritidian burial Caves and Starcave complex – northern part of island.
-Cave with amazing petroglyphs from circa 1000 AD.
+Cave with amazing petroglyphs from sometimes around 1000 AD.
 Some authors consider that one of them depicts constellation of Orion and other - stars.

 - Talagi Cave – northern part.
 A cave with petroglyphs near the site of prehistoric village.
 13 petroglyph are visible now, most show people.